 Tools have also been developed for specialist nurses – the ‘Thrombosis Friend’ and the ‘Parkinson’s Nurse Friend’ – which are specialist web pages that display which patients are relevant to their work, where exactly they are in the ward and whether they’ve missed any doses of their medicines.

-How is the Trust using CMM EPMA data to improve antibiotic use and antibiotic stewardship?
+How is the Trust using System C EPMA data to improve antibiotic use and antibiotic stewardship?

 Electronic prescribing has allowed the Trust to give special attention to our antibiotic stewardship.
 We’re now able to pick up those prescribers that aren’t adhering to guidelines and offer them additional support and training to make sure they understand the importance of good stewardship.

 From this approach, the Trust has seen a reduction in Clostridium difficile rates, and we’re seeing a much higher profile of antibiotic stewardship within the Trust because we can report incredibly robust data right up to the exec level.